Asian Art Outpost

 tomo

-This is the simplest way to express the idea of friends or friendship in Chinese.
 It can mean friend, companion, or pal in Japanese.
 In Korean, it can mean friend, companion, or associate.

-This single characters is open to interpretation, so it can mean different things to different people (not necessarily a bad thing, as you can decide what it means to you).
+This single character is open to interpretation, so it can mean different things to different people (not necessarily a bad thing, as you can decide what it means to you).
 If you want a more concisely-defined word, you should probably pick one of our multi-character friendship-related words.

-See Also...
-Best Friends | Friendly | Friendship
+See Also: Best Friends | Friendly | Friendship

-Most Sincere Friend / Honest Friend
+Most Sincere Friend / Honest Friend / Real Friend / Best Friend

 zhì yǒu

-This one way to say best friend in Chinese.
+摯友 is one way to say best friend in Chinese.

-The first character can mean "honest" or "most sincere".
-The second character means "friend" or "friends" (plural forms work differently in Chinese).
+The first character can mean “honest” or “most sincere.”
+The second character means “friend” or “friends” (plural forms work differently in Chinese).

-See Also...
-Friendship | Soulmates
+See Also: Friendship | Soulmates

 Sworn Friend / Ally